Sumcheck API Documentation

 Overview

-Sumchek protocol is a protocol where a Prover proves to a Verifier that the sum of a multilinear polynomial, over the boolean hypercube, is a specific sum.
+The Sumcheck protocol allows a Prover to prove to a Verifier that the sum of a multilinear polynomial, over the Boolean hypercube, equals a specific scalar value.

-For a polynomial , with dimension the Prover is trying to prove that:
+For a polynomial with variables, the Prover aims to prove that:

-The proof is build in an interactive way, where the Prover and Verifier do a series of rounds.
-Each round is consists of a challenge (created by the Verifier), computation (made by the Prover) and verifying (done by the Verifier).
-Using a Fiat-Shamir (FS) scheme, the proof become non-interactive.
-This allow the Prover to generate the entire proof and send it to Verifier which then verify the whole proof.
+The proof is constructed interactively, involving a series of rounds.
+Each round consists of a challenge (from the Verifier), a computation (from the Prover), and a verification step (by the Verifier).
+Using a Fiat-Shamir (FS) scheme, the proof becomes non-interactive, enabling the Prover to generate the entire proof and send it to the Verifier for validation.

 Sumcheck with Combine Function

-The Sumcheck protocol can be generalized to an arbitrary function of several multilinear polynomials.
-In this case, assuming there are polynomials of variables, and let be some arbitrary function that take polynomials and return a polynomial of higher (or equal) degree.
-Now the Prover tries to prove that:
+The Sumcheck protocol can be generalized to handle multiple multilinear polynomials.
+In this case, assuming there are polynomials of variables, and is an arbitrary function that takes these polynomials and returns a polynomial of equal or higher degree, the Prover tries to prove that:

 ICICLE implements a non-interactive Sumcheck protocol that supports a combine function.
-Sumcheck is supported by both CPU and CUDA backends of ICICLE.
-The polynomials are passed to the protocol as MLEs (evaluation representation).
+It is available on both the CPU and CUDA backends of ICICLE.
+The polynomials are passed to the protocol in MLE (evaluation representation) form.

 Implementation Limitations

-There are some limitations / assumptions to the Sumcheck implementation.
+There are some limitations and assumptions in the Sumcheck implementation:

-- The maximum size of the polynomials (number of evaluations = ) depends on the number of polynomials and memory size of the device (e.g. CPU/GPU) used.
-For 4 polynomials one should expects that a GPU equipped with 24GB of memory can run Sumcheck with polynomials of size up to .
+- The maximum size of the polynomials (i.e., the number of evaluations ) depends on the number of polynomials and the memory size of the device (e.g., CPU/GPU) being used.
+For example, with 4 polynomials, a GPU with 24GB of memory should be able to handle Sumcheck for polynomials of size up to .

-- The polynomial size must be of size which is a power of 2.
+- The polynomial size must a power of 2.

 C++ API

-A sumcheck is created by the following function:
+A Sumcheck object can be created using the following function:

 Sumcheck<scalar_t> create_sumcheck()

-There are two configuration structs related to the Sumcheck protocol.
+There are two key configuration structs related to the Sumcheck protocol.

 The SumcheckConfig

-struct is a configuration object used to specify parameters for Sumcheck.
+struct is used to specify parameters for the Sumcheck protocol.
 It contains the following fields:

 stream: icicleStreamHandle

-: Specifies the CUDA stream for asynchronous execution.
+: The CUDA stream for asynchronous execution.
 Ifnullptr

 , the default stream is used.use_extension_field: bool

-: If true extension field is used for the Fiat-Shamir results.
-Currently not supported (should always be false)batch: int
+: If true, an extension field is used for Fiat-Shamir results.
+Currently unsupported (should always be false).are_inputs_on_device: bool

-: If true expect the input polynomials to reside on the device (e.g. GPU), if false expect them to reside on the host (e.g. CPU).is_async: bool
+: If true, the input polynomials are expected to reside on the device (e.g., GPU); otherwise, they are expected to reside on the host (e.g., CPU).is_async: bool

 : If true runs the hash asynchronously.ext: ConfigExtension*